amasialabs/nushell-modules/README.md

 ## Data Storage

 - Snippet data lives under `$nu.home-path/.amasia/nushell/data/snip`.
-- Sources list path: `($nu.home-path | path join ".amasia" "nushell" "data" "snip" "sources.nuon")`.
+- All `.nuon` files in this directory are automatically treated as sources.
-- Default snippets pack: `($nu.home-path | path join ".amasia" "nushell" "data" "snip" "snippets.nuon")`.
+- Default snippets pack: `($nu.home-path | path join ".amasia" "nushell" "data" "snip" "default.nuon")`.
-- The list is automatically loaded on module import and saved when modified; changes are synchronized across sessions.
+- Sources are discovered by scanning the directory on each operation; no separate config file needed.

 ## Future Plans